 playground - the highest of which is Mont Fort at nearly 11,000.'
 The

 cosmopolitan alpine town of Verbier is fun for skiers and non skiers alike with

 Zermatt, in Switzerland’s western Alps, borders Italy

 and provides tons of ski terrain - cross -country - literally.
 Zermatt village and ski

-resort is best known for The Matterhorn at 14,693-feet, the most photographed
+resort is best known for The towering Matterhorn at 14,693-feet looking down on

 mountain in the world.
 Zermatt offers the highest skiing in the Alps at

 and even more off-piste.
-You can ski from Switzerland to Italian
+You can ski from Switzerland to Italy

 along the Plateau Rosa off the Klein Matterhorn to Cervinia Ski Resort in Italy.